IIT-EnergySystemModels/openTEPES/README.rst

 The **openTEPES** model has been developed at the `Instituto de Investigación Tecnológica (IIT) <https://www.iit.comillas.edu/index.php.en>`_ of the `Universidad Pontificia Comillas <https://www.comillas.edu/en/>`_.

 The **openTEPES** model presents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) -**Capacity Expansion Planning** (CEP) or **Integrated Resource Planning** (IRP)- of a **large-scale electric system** at a tactical level (i.e., time horizons of 5-30 years), defined as a set of **generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for multiple future years**.
+It is a tool for energy system planners for supporting the energy transition towards a **decarbonized, reliable, and affordable energy system**.

 The `openTEPES complete documentation <https://opentepes.readthedocs.io/en/latest/index.html>`_ presents the input data, output results, mathematical formulation, download and installation, and the research projects where the model has been used.